Publishing Ethics

 Editors Ethics

 • Any manuscripts submitted to Earth and Planetary Science will be treated as confidential materials.
-The manuscripts will not be disclosed to anyone except individuals such as editorial staff, reviewers, and editors who participate in the initial screening, review, processing, and preparation of the manuscript for publication (if accepted).
+The manuscripts must not be disclosed to anyone except individuals such as editorial staff, reviewers, and editors who participate in the initial screening, review, processing, and preparation of the manuscript for publication (if accepted).

 • Editors must not misappropriate the contents of the manuscript.